 Impersonation is a way of granting a single Microsoft 365 (formerly Office 365) or Exchange on-premises account domain-wide access to perform actions on behalf of other users.
-This is extremely useful when developing an organization-level calendar, contact, or task integration both within a tenant or between two tenants.
+This is extremely useful when developing an organization-level calendar, contact or task integration within a tenant or between two tenants.

 Microsoft 365 (Office 365)

-Currently, the best place to configure impersonation in MS 365 is through the Classic Exchange admin center, which can be directly accessed using this link: https://outlook.office365.com/ecp.
-Please make sure you are signed in as an admin user.
+Currently, the best place to configure impersonation in MS 365 is through the Exchange admin center, which can be directly accessed using this link: https://admin.exchange.microsoft.com/.
+Please ensure you are signed in as an admin user.

-Once there, head to the permissions section and open the admin roles tab.
+Once there, head to the Roles -> Admin roles section and click Add role group.

-Then click Save and you’re all done.
-Please note that the change usually takes up to an hour to take effect.
+Please note that the role assignment usually takes up to an hour to take effect.
+If the impersonation is not working right away, please wait a bit and try again later.

 If you have access to the Exchange admin center, you can configure the impersonation in the same way as above.
 Otherwise, it can be done using a PowerShell command.